 If you are struggling to pay back your debt, it is time to face your problem head-on.
-The sooner you get clear about exactly how much debt you owe and to whom, you will be able to evaluate your options for getting out of debt.
+The sooner you get clear about exactly how much debt you owe and to whom your creditors are, you will be able to evaluate your options for getting out of debt.

 Your Creditors Are Listed in Your Credit Report